phpDocumentor/phpDocumentor/docs/PSR.md

 Is a **deprecated** alias for `@type`, please see the documentation for `@type` for details of its usage.

-This tag MUST NOT occur more than once in a "DocBlock".

 ### 7.24. @version